inikishev/mrid/README.md

 mrid is a library for preprocessing of 3D images, particularly medical images.

 It provide interfaces for many medical image processing tools such as [SimpleElastix](https://simpleelastix.github.io/), [HD-BET](https://github.com/MIC-DKFZ/HD-BET#Installation), [SynthStrip](https://surfer.nmr.mgh.harvard.edu/docs/synthstrip/), [CTSeg](https://github.com/WCHN/CTseg).
-Note that those libraries are not bundled with mrid, I've included installation instructions in all notebooks.
+Note that those libraries are not bundled, installation instructions are included in all examples below.

 ### Installation